riteshbhirud/MOECUR/README.md

 ```

 ## Usage
+Please use the --no_parallel arg as in the example as parallel still needs work.
 ```bash
 #DEEPSEEK example 20% compression
 #gives around 1.28x perplexity degradation (bit worse than SVD but offers interpretability)